ksiuwr/LectureVoting/README.md

 Simple automated voting system for lectures

 ## About
 LectureVoting is a tool designed for collecting listener's votes on presented lecture.
 It is based on Atmega328p microcontroller that may be found on Arduino boards.
-It contains of three vote buttons ('yes', 'no', 'don't care'), a reset button (clears votes result) and a displayer.
-Voting results are shown live on the displayer and send via UART to the associated computer.
+It contains of three vote buttons ("yes", "no", "don't care"), a reset button (clears votes result) and a displayer.
+Voting results are shown live on the displayer and optionally send via UART to the associated computer.
 One can see them through `minicom` tool:

 ```sh
 minicom -D /dev/ttyACM0 -b 9600